Skip to main content

 export OFFLOAD_API_KEY="your-api-key"

-This example asks Offload to collect a signed W-9 and return structured data when the task is complete.
+This example asks Offload to collect a signed W-9 over email and return structured output when the case completes.

 curl -X POST "$OFFLOAD_BASE_URL/cases" \